USS Tucson (CL-98): Post-war service

 On 27 March, Tucson returned to San Diego and resumed normal west coast operations until late summer.
-She again departed the west coast on 28 July and proceeded, via Pearl Harbor, to the Far East, arriving at Yokosuka, Japan, on the 15 August.
+She again departed the west coast on 28 July and proceeded, via Pearl Harbor, to the Far East, arriving at Yokosuka, Japan, on 15 August.
 For the next two months, the warship cruised the waters of the Yellow Sea and the East China Sea making observations during the Communist-Nationalist struggle for supremacy in Manchuria and northern China.
 During that period, she visited Shanghai twice and Tsingtao once.
 Tucson returned to Yokosuka on 19 October, stayed overnight, and sailed the next day for the United States, arriving at San Diego on 6 November.
 The cruiser resumed west coast operations and, for the brief remainder of her active career, remained so engaged.

 On 9 February 1949, Tucson reported to Mare Island Naval Shipyard to begin preparations for inactivation.
+Like the other Atlanta-class cruisers, Tucson was reclassified as a light antiaircraft cruiser (CLAA) on 18 March 1949.
 On 11 June 1949, she was decommissioned and berthed with the San Francisco Group of the Pacific Reserve Fleet.
 She remained in reserve at Mare Island until 1 June 1966 when her name was struck from the Navy list.
 The former warship served as a test hulk until 1970.
 On 24 February 1971, the hulk was sold to the National Metal & Steel Corp., of Terminal Island, California, for scrapping.

+Legacy

 The base of one of the rotating gun turrets was later surplussed to be used as the rotating mount of a giant Van de Graaf particle accelerator at the physics department of the University of Arizona in Tucson, Arizona.
 The beam line shot out by the accelerator was steered by rotating the entire accelerator assembly mounted on the turret base.
 It remained in use until the accelerator was decommissioned around 2005.
 The fact that a turret base of Tucson was surplussed to be used in Tucson, AZ is apparently a pure coincidence.